libkafe/kafe/README.md

 | 1.x             | 1            | 5.3, 5.4 | Locked     |
 | 2.x             | 2<sup>1</sup>| 5.3, 5.4 | Planned    |

-<sup>1</sup> - it is very likely API level 2 will be fully backward compatible with level 1.
+<sup>1</sup> - it is very likely API level 2 will be fully backwards compatible with level 1.

 ### Lua compatibility

 Kafe currently supports Lua version 5.3 with 5.4 support in development.
 Lua versions older than 5.3 are not supported.
 Kafe will build against the latest available version of Lua in the build system.
-For most part, it is the latest version distributed by the operating system itself with the sole exception of CentOS 7, where third party repository is required to install and use Kafe.
+For the most part, it is the latest version distributed by the operating system itself with the sole exception of CentOS 7, where third party repository is required to install and use Kafe.

 ### Building from source